-As well as research on Generations For Peace’s own programmes, the Institute’s research projects also examine peace-building interventions by other organisations, therefore making broader contributions to the fields of peace building and conflict transformation in general.
-The overall objectives of the Institute reflect the aspirations of Generations For Peace to make a practical difference to programme work on the ground, supporting a growing community of practice by demonstrating the impact of and advocating for increased use of sport, art, advocacy, dialogue and empowerment activities for sustainable peace building.
+In addition to conducting research on Generations For Peace’s own programmes, the Institute’s research projects examine peacebuilding interventions by other organisations, alloweing GFP to make broader contributions to the fields of peacebuilding and conflict transformation.
+The overall objectives of the Institute reflect the aspirations of Generations For Peace to make a practical difference in programme work on the ground, supporting a growing community of practice by demonstrating the impact of and advocating for increased use of sport, art, advocacy, dialogue, and empowerment activities for sustainable peacebuilding.

-Through the collaborative research projects with academics and particularly young researchers that are directly supported by Generations For Peace Institute, we aim to make a practical difference to programmes in the field.
+Through the collaborative research projects with academic institutions and particularly young researchers that are directly supported by Generations For Peace Institute, we aim to make a practical difference to programmes in the field.
 By identifying and sharing knowledge and best practices, we demonstrate the impact and support a growing community of practice.
-This in turn allows us to advocate for increased use of vehicles for peace building, such as sport, art, advocacy, dialogue and empowerment, promoting greater innovation, quality, impact and sustainability.
+This in turn allows us to advocate for increased use of vehicles for peacebuilding, such as sport, art, advocacy, dialogue, and empowerment, promoting greater innovation, quality, impact, and sustainability.

-In addition to serving the purposes of strengthening programming, and providing evidence reports to donors and partners, the research we carry out serves as a knowledge-base to inform our curriculum and training materials.
-We want our Delegates and Pioneers to have the high quality materials upon which to build and inform their programmes.
-Remaining up to date on trends within the fields of peace building and conflict transformation ensures that our curriculum materials are relevant to our volunteers and applicable in a variety of conflict situations.
+In addition to serving the purposes of strengthening programming, and providing evidence reports to donors and partners Minor grammatical and stylistic adjustments In addition to serving the purposes of strengthening programming and providing evidence-based reports to donors and partners, the research we carry out serves as a knowledge-base to inform our curriculum and training materials.
+We want our Delegates and Pioneers to have the high-quality materials upon which to build and inform their programmes.
+Remaining up to date on trends within the fields of peacebuilding and conflict transformation ensures that our curriculum materials are relevant to our volunteers and applicable in a variety of conflict situations.

 The research produced by the Institute staff and academic partners is ultimately disseminated in a variety of formats with tailored information for different audiences, through publications, events, and online platforms.

-This dissemination of knowledge to practitioners, academics, and possible donors and funders, intends to both contribute to, and encourage further research in the field of peace building.
+This dissemination of knowledge to practitioners, academics, and possible donors and funders serves to both contribute to and encourage further research in the field of peacebuilding.